xaerosz/FlashMessages/README.md

 # FlashMessages
-Great pop-up messages for your web project using JQuery.
+Great pop-up messages for your web project using jQuery.
 You can even create "FlashMessage" from your ASP.NET MVC Controller using jquery.cookie.js and included helper.
 ![FlashMessages](http://jquery-flashmessages.wz.cz/flashmessages.jpg)

 For live demo click [here](http://jquery-flashmessages.wz.cz/demo.html "Live demo")